 - Avenue Theater

 Mile High Culture Pass This is quite possibly the perfect gift for visiting relatives as it’s a gift and entertainment all in one!
 Also great for someone new to Denver.
 The Mile High Culture Pass is a discounted pass that allows visitors access to 7 fascinating attractions over 5 consecutive days for $52.80 (a savings of more than $25) or 3 attractions over 3 days for $25 (a savings of $12).
-Included attractions: Clyfford Still Museum, Denver Art Museum, Denver Botanic Gardens, Denver Museum of Nature & Science, Denver Zoo, History Colorado Center and Kirkland Museum of Fine & Decorative Art.
+Included attractions: Clyfford Still Museum, Denver Art Museum, Denver Botanic Gardens, Denver Museum of Nature & Science, Denver Zoo and History Colorado Center.
 Learn more.